Ongoing Service Opportunities

 Check out our website www.kidscountalachuacounty.org and contact Keri Neel at email@example.com for more information on how to get involved

-The Alachua County School District 21st Century After School Programs is looking for volunteers for this upcoming school year.
+The Alachua County School District 21st Century After School Program is looking for volunteers for this upcoming school year.
 Volunteers are needed for academic assistance and mentoring support during after school hours, Mondays-Thursdays for grades Kindergarten - 8th grades.
 Volunteer schedules can be flexible.
 The schools are Duval Early Learning Academy, Foster Elementary, Lincoln Middle, Rawlings Elementary, Shell Elementary, Terwilliger Elementary, and Westwood Middle.
-We are an academic based program, but also work on STEAM projects.
-Our current project is Architecture/Environmental Architecture (Critter Cottages with Hands On Gainesville).
-Volunteers can assist with student check in (directly after school students report to our program), homework help, recreation and youth sports, supper-time, technology time, and with academic classes in particular hands-on STEM architecture.
+They are an academic based program, but also work on STEAM projects.
+Thei current project is Architecture/Environmental Architecture (Critter Cottages with Hands On Gainesville).
+Volunteers can assist with student check in (directly after school students report to the program), homework help, recreation and youth sports, supper-time, technology time, and with academic classes in particular hands-on STEM architecture.

 If you are interested in the opportunity, please contact Melissa Montgomery the 21st CCLC District Project Manager at email@example.com.
 Also, if you would like more information about the program, you can visit http://www.sbac.edu/pages/ACPS/Departments_Programs/DepartmentsAF/A_thru_C/4921314768613947858 and https://sites.google.com/a/gm.sbac.edu/21st-century-community-learning-centers/.

 ENGLISH LEARNING CLASS